red light therapy for neuropathy

 What is red light therapy for neuropathy?

-How often should I use red light therapy for foot neuropathy?
+How often do people use red light therapy for foot neuropathy?

 Is red light therapy safe for diabetic neuropathy?